prabhuignoto/smart-tagz/README.md

 ### Paste

 The component can parse strings and automatically create tags for you.
-The default delimiter is `","` but you can change this setting by manually setting the `delimiter` option.
+The default delimiter is `","` but you can override this setting by manually setting the `delimiter` option.

 ```sh
 <smart-tagz :allow-paste="{delimiter: ';'}" />